 Here we are in the Lenten season again.
 For the two of us, this means meatless meals on Fridays.
 I take this as a personal challenge to spread my culinary wings to make something tasty and fulfilling.
-As a subscriber to all things Food & Wine magazine, a recent recipe inspired me to spin my own two-person chili recipe.
-Someday, I may go back and follow the original recipe, but we were both very happy and gobbled huge bowls with hunks of fresh cornbread.
+As a subscriber to all things Food & Wine magazine, an updated recipe inspired me to spin my own Dutch oven chile.
+With the recent updates were even happier than last year and gobbled huge bowls with hunks of fresh cornbread.

 Ingredients